JeffersonLab/jaws/README.md

 **Note**: It is difficult to have a single (non-union) active-alarm schema that represents all possible alarm sources and has a fixed set of fields because that requires translation from the original fields to the unified fields, and decisions about (1) what are the set of unified fields and (2) how to map data to them, may result in some information being lost in translation.
 Therefore, a union of schemas is used to preserve original fields.
 If desired, an opinionated custom translation layer could be added to make these decisions and consolidate the various types - for example using a Kafka Streams app.

 ### Acknowlegement
-The alarm system supports acknowledgements - alarms that move in and out of an alarming state too quickly for users to notice can be emphasiszed by registered them as "latching", so they require acknowledgment.
+The alarm system supports acknowledgements - alarms that move in and out of an alarming state too quickly for users to notice can be emphasiszed by registering them as "latching", so they require acknowledgment.
 Since acknowledgements need to be tied to a specific instance of an alarming message alarm acknowledgements are placed on the same topic as alarming messages (active-alarms) to ensure messages are ordered (on a single partition).
 Since they share the active-alarms topic, acks are also typed - for example EPICS acknowledgements include severity for timing purposes - an ack on a MINOR alarm does not interfere with a new MAJOR alarm that may happen before the MINOR ack is delivered (an untyped ack could inadvertantly acknowledge a more severe alarm than was intended by the user).

 ### Message Metadata
 The alarm system topics are expected to include audit information in Kafka message headers: